dr28/TipCalculator/README.md

 - [x] User can choose to not tip on the tax amount.
 This feature is optional and can be turned on/off using the switch in the settings
 - [x] Added a slider to calculate tip from a set minimum and maximum percentage.
 The slider is optional and can be displayed using a switch in the settings
 - [x] The Segmented control's display values changes depending on the default percentage.
+- [x] The state cleared after 10 minutes of inactivity
+- [x] Added light/dark color theme.
+- [x] Validation for invalid number entry and for setting minimum and maximum percentage.

 ## Video Walkthrough